aarho94/MastermindGame/README.md

 # MastermindGame
-This is a game where a player tries to guess the number combinations.
-At the end of each attempt to guess the 4 number combinations, the computer will provide feedback whether the player had guess a number correctly, or/and a number and digit correctly.
-A player must guess the right number combinations within 10 attempts to win the game.
 # Mastermind Game - README

 ## Overview

 This repository contains a simple implementation of the *Mastermind* game, where the objective is to guess a secret pattern of numbers.
-The game features a user interface, a timer, and various levels of difficulty.
-The game also uses the random.org API to generate the target number pattern, adding an extra layer of randomness to the game.
+This is a game where a player tries to guess the number combinations.
+At the end of each attempt to guess the 4 number combinations, the computer will provide feedback whether the player had guessed a number correctly, or/and a number and digit correctly.
+A player must guess the right number combinations within 10 attempts to win the game.

 ### Features:
 - **Target Number Generation**: The secret number combination is randomly generated using the random.org API, which ensures a high level of randomness.